 Individuals with COVID-19 compatible symptoms will be sent home and referred to a healthcare provider.
-Persons with COVID-19 compatible symptoms should undergo COVID-19 testing, based on our regional risk level.
+Persons with COVID-19 compatible symptoms should undergo COVID-19 testing.

 - If community transmission is low, ill individuals without potential exposure to COVID-19 should follow the NJDOH School Exclusion List.
-No public health notification is needed UNLESS there is an unusual increase in the number of persons who are ill (over normal levels), which might indicate an outbreak. - If ill students have potential COVID-19 exposure OR if regional activity levels are moderate or high, they should be excluded according to the COVID-19 Exclusion Criteria.
-Testing will be required to return to school (regardless of vaccination status) Individuals must isolate until COVID-19 test results are available. - May return to school with negative PCR COVID-19 test (Documentation to be provided, to the school nurse) - May return with a rapid antigen test only if accompanied with a clearance note from their healthcare provider.(MD,DO, APN or PA only)(Documentation to be provided, to the school nurse) - o If not tested, must remain in isolation for 10 days from symptom onset.
+No public health notification is needed UNLESS there is an unusual increase in the number of persons who are ill (over normal levels), which might indicate an outbreak. - If ill students have potential COVID-19 exposure OR if community transmission is moderate or high, they should be excluded according to the COVID-19 Exclusion Criteria.